PhilAppleby/GoDb/README.md

 - load_filepaths.sh \<full path to assay platform cfg file\>

 NOTES:
-- *assay type* is an assigned tag which must be unique for each assay type (SNP Panel)
+- *assay type* is an assigned tag which must be unique for each assay type (SNP Panel) - assaytype examples in use in the current implementation are: "affy", "illumina", "broad", "metabo".

 ### MongoDb Collections - example documents